Motley Fool Ventures Invests in VCs Committed to Upending Venture Status Quo

 From the minute we launched Motley Fool Ventures in July 2018, we’ve held firm to the mission of making our portfolio reflect our best vision for the future.
 We’ve also been explicit about two beliefs:

 - Our best vision is a diverse and inclusive one, where as many people as possible can see themselves represented in our portfolio, and

 - Diversity and inclusion lead to better outcomes, financial and otherwise.

-To more deliberately commit ourselves to this North Star, we are investing $5 million of our $150 million fund into 13 other venture capital funds directly addressing underrepresentation in VC.
-The 13 funds have 26 Partners, of which 54% are women and more than 70% are from ethnically underrepresented populations.
-Geographically, the funds have a presence in San Francisco, and New York, but also Los Angeles, Seattle, Chicago, Dallas, Houston, Atlanta, DC, Maryland, and Virginia (DMV).
+To more deliberately commit ourselves to this North Star, we are investing $5 million of our $150 million fund into 14 other venture capital funds directly addressing underrepresentation in VC.
+The 14 funds have 28 Partners, of which 54% are women and 71% are from ethnically underrepresented populations.
+Geographically, the funds have a presence in the Bay Area, Los Angeles, Seattle, Denver, Texas, Chicago, Atlanta, the Washington, DC, area, and New York.

 We’re proud to announce our commitment to invest in the following funds, as well as additional funds to be named soon:

 - Avenue Growth Partners

 - NOEMIS Ventures

 - Slauson & Co.